General Terms and Conditions for Awards to Organizations (for grants and cooperative agreements issued December 26, 2014 or later)

 Advocate for a particular program of social or political action; or

 - Support specific public policies or legislation.

-Awards may be terminated in whole or in part
+Awards may be suspended or terminated in whole or in part

 A. by the NEH, if a recipient materially fails to comply with the terms and conditions of an award;